DJVonrhein/ClefConverter-Java/README.md

 # ClefConverter-Java
-Java version of the ClefConverter for my own experience / potential Android app.
+In progress Java version of the ClefConverter for my own experience